 For example, there are countless attempts of data poisoning onGoogle’s Gmail spam filter.
 Attackers send millions of emails specifically designed to trick the classifier and change its definition of a spam email.
 Unfortunately, the corrupted algorithm allows attackers to send malicious emails without being detected.

 A data poisoning AI attack can throw off the entire website and corrupt all your effort.
 The poisoning attacks can cause considerable damage with minimal effort by the attacker.
 On the other hand, they are complicated to fix and recover from for the attacked business.

 How To Prevent and Recover from AI Attacks?

-These AI attacks are unpredictable and terrifying but you can prevent and recover with quick actions.
-Understanding and training employees about the possible AI attacks is a step closer to being cyber safe and protecting the business.
+These AI attacks are unpredictable and can infiltrate cyber security.
+They are terrifying, but you can prevent them and recover with quick actions.
+Understanding and training employees about possible AI attacks is a step closer to being cyber-safe and protecting the business.